b0r3d0m/clojukh/README.md

 }
 ```

+### Docker

-Alternatively, you can use the [Docker](https://www.docker.com) [clojukh image](https://hub.docker.com/r/b0r3d0m/clojukh/) to avoid installing the whole environment by yourself.
+Alternatively, you can use :whale: [Docker](https://www.docker.com)'s [clojukh image](https://hub.docker.com/r/b0r3d0m/clojukh/) to avoid installing the whole environment by yourself.
 Please follow the instructions at the specified link to get it work.

 ## Run tests